trendscenter/gift/GroupICATv4.0c/icatb/toolbox/nbic/README.md

    iv.
 Feature_reduction: sort the features for reduced number of samples

-3. Running the code base:
+### 2. Running the code base:

 Input: We need a 2D data matrix.
 Each dimension of the matrix represents a variable i.e., test subjects, neuro components of a ICA loading values.
 N-BiC biclusters both dimensions simultaneously.

 - Run 'Feature_reduction'- sorting method for defining one dimension as a subset of variables from other dimension
-- Run N-BiC swith sorted variables IDs and the DATA array (of these sorted variables) for biclustering the variables from both dimension.
+- Run N-BiC with sorted variables IDs and the DATA array (of these sorted variables) for biclustering the variables from both dimension.

 For more details, see the example script 'running_the_code_base.m'